 6) Draft an estimated budget.
 Consider ways to minimize the amount of start up capital needed - purchase used equipment (hospital surplus facilities can be helpful).
 Decide whether to buy or lease your office space - or if you even need office space!
 Some DPC micropractice designs avoid this expense as well.

-7) Draft your DPC patient-physician contract to reflect your practice preferences while adhering to state and federal law (We do have state specific form agreements available for purchase - just email a request to Dr. Eskew at phil@DPCfrontier.com).
+7) Draft your DPC patient-physician contract to reflect your practice preferences while adhering to state and federal law (We do have national and sometimes state specific form agreements available for fellow physicians - just email a request to Dr. Eskew at phil@DPCfrontier.com).
 See my article that describes the common legal hurdles faced by DPC practices, and lists ten steps to mitigate your business of insurance "risk."
 Review your state's insurance code to assure yourself that your contract does not violate state insurance law or cause you to be labeled a health maintenance organization.
 If you have elected to work with employers, structure your contract in a manner that avoids any ERISA concerns.
 Compile all appropriate HIPAA forms, Medicare Opted-Out Agreements, and any needed registrations.
 Consider OSHA and CLIA rules as well.
 If you are running a "pure" DPC practice and have opted out of Medicare you may now be relatively less concerned about the False Claims Act and Stark Laws.
 I have summarized many of these items on the Federal Regulations page.
 Even more examples of forms are listed here.